RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 A solid form of save protection for games where the player can save or load at any time.
 There are two ways this can be implemented:

-1. Checking that the timer is not a default value: Typically this will be a simple delta check on the timer that it is either not 0 or whatever the intial value is for the game.
+1. Checking that the timer is not a default value: Typically this will be a simple delta check on the timer that it is either not 0 or whatever the initial value is for the game.

 | ID  | Flag | Type  | Memory       | Cmp | Type  | Mem/Val         | Hits |
 | ---:|:---- |:----- |:------------ |:---:|:----- |:--------------- |:----:|